Discrimination lawyers do many things to help their clients fight back against unfair employment practices. Their services include:

-In a general sense, treating an applicant or worker unfavorably because of these categories may qualify as discrimination.
-Some specific examples of discrimination may include:
+Generally, treating an applicant or worker unfavorably because of these categories can qualify as discrimination.

-- Harassing someone or making offensive remarks about their nation origin
+- Harassing someone or making offensive remarks about their national origin

-- Having policies in place that negatively impact employees over the age of 40
+- Having policies in place that negatively impact employees age 40+

-- Demoting a woman based on pregnancy or on a medical condition related to her pregnancy
+- Demoting a woman based on pregnancy or a pregnancy-related medical condition

-- Making hiring and firing decisions based solely on someone’s sexual preferences
+- Making hiring and firing decisions based solely on someone’s sexual orientation

-If you were discriminated against, you may have the right to pursue the responsible party for compensation.
-A lawyer may be able to help you understand what federal and state discrimination laws apply to your case.
+If you experienced discrimination in the workplace, you have the right to pursue the liable party for compensation.
+A discrimination lawyer can help you understand the federal and state discrimination laws that apply to your case.

-The laws of New York state protect workers from unfair treatment, discriminatory practices, and various forms of harassment at work.
+Discrimination is illegal in New York – the state’s laws protect workers from unfair treatment, discriminatory practices, and various forms of harassment at work.
 According to the New York State Division of Human Rights (DHR), New York law prohibits harassment based on protected classes.
 The following may qualify as forms of harassment: